 ESG Overview

 Each year we publish an ESG report, in which we endeavor to identify the levers that we, as a company, can pull in order to continue to translate environmental sensitivity, social responsibility, and good governance into specific actions.
-To this end, periodically we enlist the help of our core stakeholders including customers, employees, investors, financiers, suppliers, and industry bodies to gauge the materiality of the many different facets of ESG and guide us in drafting a strategic roadmap to address them.
+To this end, periodically we enlist the help of our core stakeholders including customers, employees, investors, financiers, suppliers, and industry bodies to gauge the materiality of the many different facets of ESG and guide us in plotting a strategic roadmap to address them.
 To help drive this process, and to ensure that ESG becomes increasingly embedded in our company culture and the way we do business, we have a specialized ESG committee at the Board level.

 The container shipping industry links producers and consumers of goods, thereby facilitating economic growth.
 Container shipping is a key part of the global supply chain and, as such, is also a contributor to the United Nations Sustainable Development Goals - particularly those associated with poverty alleviation, economic growth, and infrastructure.